 After finishing the course you can add or change the optimum time to recalculate minute markers by clicking on Details in the map view.
 You can add jump names, voice memos, comments and more photos on a subsequent course walk by clicking .

 CrossCountry will keep on working if you lock your phone and put it in your pocket.
 If you forget and leave it for more than 1hr 30 miminutes though it will stop tracking to conserve your battery.

 Click on any jump to see its photo and description.
 Swipe through multiple photos and videos (indicated by dots under the photo) in the normal iPhone way.

 You can share your course

 Email it privately to any CrossCountry or CrossCountry Lite user or upload a course to a website so everyone can download it.
 Follow these instructions

 Find your location

 Click on the arrow in map view to see where you are on course with the familiar blue dot.

-With the arrow turned on (it becomes bright blue in ios6 and red in ios7), the app alerts you with the familiar beep when you get within 15 meters of a minute marker.
+With the arrow turned on (it turns red), the app alerts you with the familiar beep when you get within 15 meters of a minute marker.
 Even when the iPhone is locked in your pocket!
 You can then check the map to find the precise minute marker location and familarise yourself with landmarks.
 This is really helpful when you are walking the course a second time or if you have been emailed or downloaded a course.
 This feature was created for the Australian Olympic Team and used in London.